 The second most important thing you can do during your work day after taking frequent breaks to get up and walk is to move your body as often as you can while you spend time sitting at your desk.

 You can do this by by doing simple seated stretches and exercises.
-In fact, even fidgeting—such as toe tapping—has benefits.

 According to another 2017 study on non-exercise activity thermogenesis (NEAT), fidgeting might even be better for your health than a standing desk.

 When researchers tracked the metabolic rates of 16 participants over a 15-minute period at three different workstations (seated, standing, or seated with modest leg movement), they found that the seated modest movement (not characterized by structured exercise) workstation resulted in a seven-percent increase in metabolic rate compared to the standing workstation.

 This is solid proof that the basic, everyday movements you perform all throughout the day count toward your health.